 Pennsylvania has become one of the nation’s top energy producers thanks to the Marcellus Shale.
 The state is the second-largest producer of natural gas in the U.S. (after Texas), due to the fracking boom in northern and western PA.

 This has led to a petrochemical industry uptick (e.g., a new ethane cracker plant in Beaver County to produce plastics feedstock from shale gas).
-Pennsylvania also is a significant coal producer (though declining) and has the nuclear plants powering its grid.
+Pennsylvania also is a significant coal producer (though declining) and has nuclear plants powering its grid.

 The energy sector – from extraction to electricity generation – is a key economic driver, especially in more rural parts.
 State leadership is investing in energy production and transition to ensure continued growth, as noted by pa.gov.